osl-incubator/scicookie/docs/description.md

 - **Version Control & Automation:** Includes initial git integration, conda (base environment) support, pre-commit hooks, continuous integration with GitHub Actions, and release workflows with semantic-release.
-- **Documentation:** Offers options for mkdocs, sphinx, or jupyter-book documentation generation.
+- **Documentation:** Offers options for mkdocs, sphinx, jupyter-book or quarto documentation generation.
 - **Containerization:** Provides the ability to add initial files for running and managing containers using Docker or Podman.